 The 20 days of leave must be used within 12 months of the act of violence.
 Leave must be taken in no less than one-day intervals.
 The leave has to be related to the act of violence.
 Leave should be taken to:

-The employer may ask for documentation related to the abuse, but they are not required to do so.
+The employer may ask for documentation related to the abuse but is not required to do so.
 Documentation may be:

-Any documentation provided must be kept confidential by the employer.
-The employee may choose to authorize its release in writing.
+Any documentation provided must be kept confidential by the employer unless the employee authorizes its release in writing.

-Employees may seek leave whether or not they are the direct victim or the victim is their child, parent, spouse, domestic partner, or civil union partner.
-An employee is someone who has been employed for at least 12 months (having worked at least 1,000 base hours) prior to requesting to take the leave.
+Employees may seek leave whether they are the direct victim or the victim is their child, parent, spouse, domestic partner, or civil union partner.
+An employee is someone who has been employed for at least 12 months (having worked at least 1,000 base hours) before asking to take the leave.
 An eligible employer is someone who employs at least 25 employees for at least 20 weeks of the year.

 If you have questions regarding your rights as a domestic or sexual violence victim, please visit Domestic Violence.
 You may also call LSNJLAWSM, Legal Services of New Jersey’s statewide, toll-free legal hotline, at 1-888-LSNJ-LAW (1-888-576-5529).
 You may also apply online.